-"Do not fill to more than 80%" Label (label appearance may not be exact)
+"Do not fill to more than 80%" Label (label appearance may

 Propane Cylinder Recertification

 DOT cylinders may only be used for 12 years after their manufacture date (the number of years for certification may vary in your area).
 After that, the cylinders must be "recertified" which provides another five years of use.